What exactly can you do with Python?

 The most common is R, an environment for statistical computing and visualization.
 Although R is easy to start with and gets a lot of love from Microsoft, it also has messy syntax (unlike Python) and is utterly slow.
 There’s also Matlab (with its open source clone: Octave), but its focus is mainly on academic research and I wouldn’t treat it as production-ready.

-Developing web applications
+Developing web applications in Python

 Do you need a low-cost prototype web service?
 Or maybe you’ve committed to delivering a webpage next week and you haven’t even started?
 No worries, Python is here to help you.
 With Django, Flask or Pyramid you can build any type of web service you want, limited only by the effort and time needed for development.